DeiInvictus/deiinvictus.github.io/_posts/2024-12-12-the-blessed-poor.markdown

 >
 ><sup style="font-weight:bold;">31</sup> “So don’t worry about these things, saying, ‘What will we eat?
 What will we drink?
 What will we wear?’
 32 <span style="color:Goldenrod;">These things dominate the thoughts of unbelievers</span>, but your heavenly Father already knows all your needs.
 (New Living Translation, 2015, Matt.
 6:25-32 NLT).

 > Are not two sparrows sold for a penny?
 And not one of them will fall to the ground apart from your Father. <sup style="font-weight:bold;">30</sup> But even the hairs of your head are all numbered.
-31 Fear not, therefore; <span style="color:Goldenrod;">you are of more value than many sparrows</span> (ESV Study Bible, 2008, Matt.
+31 Fear not, therefore; <span style="font-weight:bold;">you are of more value than many sparrows</span> (ESV Study Bible, 2008, Matt.
 10:29-31 ESV)

 ## Listen To The Story Of The Poor Wise Man